EttusResearch/uhd/host/docs/usrp_b100.rst

 Changing the Master Clock Rate
 ------------------------------------------------------------------------
 The master clock rate of the B100 feeds both the FPGA DSP and the codec chip.
-Hundreds of rates between 32MHz and 64MHz are available.
+Hundreds of rates between 32 MHz and 64 MHz are available.
 A few notable rates are:

-* **64MHz:** maximum rate of the codec chip
+* **64 MHz:** maximum rate of the codec chip
-* **61.44MHz:** good for UMTS/WCDMA applications
+* **61.44 MHz:** good for UMTS/WCDMA applications
-* **52Mhz:** good for GSM applications
+* **52 MHz:** good for GSM applications

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set 61.44MHz - uses external VCXO
+Set 61.44 MHz - uses external VCXO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To use the 61.44MHz clock rate, the USRP embedded will require one jumper to be moved, and X4 must be populated with a 61.44 MHz oscillator.
+To use the 61.44 MHz clock rate, the USRP embedded will require one jumper to be moved, and X4 must be populated with a 61.44 MHz oscillator.

 * **J15** is a three pin header, move the jumper to (pin1, pin2)